th0114nd/hfhom/README.md

 about the Knotilus archive number.

 * __Loading a downloaded Knotilus file__
-A valid Knotilus file is created by going to [Knotilus](http://knotilus.math.uwo.ca/), finding the desired link, then selecting
-`Download > Plaintext` and saving the file.
+A valid Knotilus file is created by going to [Knotilus] (http://knotilus.math.uwo.ca/), finding the desired link, then selecting `Download > Plaintext` and saving the file.
 The program will run noticeably faster on a downloaded Knotilus file than if it must fetch the file from the database.
 The option `original link`